Oil substitution: can I use X instead of Y?

 Choose both grades to see a general, manual-first risk guide.

-Reviewed answers
+Substitution answers

 - 0W-16 instead of 0W-20 0W-16 is thinner than 0W-20 at operating temperature, so it leaves a thinner oil film than an engine designed for 0W-20 expects.
 Use 0W-16 only where the manufacturer specifically specifies it; otherwise this substitution is not recommended.